opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 #### Error message "Sign terms of services"

-**Terms of services** is an app on the Nextcloud side of integration that needs to be accepted in order for the integration to work properly.
+**Terms of services** is an app on the Nextcloud side of integration that makes it mandatory for users to accept terms of services before Nextcloud can be used.
+In order for the integration to work properly the OpenProject user also needs to accept all terms that are set up.
 It should be accepted automatically during the set up process.
-However, it is possible that you may see this message.
+However, it is possible that in certain situations it does not happen automatically.

 ![Terms of service error message in OpenProject](openproject_system_guide_tos_error.png)